Teinc3/TerriEngine/README.md

 This engine is simplified and NOT a perfect representation of the game engine.
 Some discrepancies may include:
 - Multiplayer interactions are not supported.
 - The engine does not support interest change due to high land count.
 It is assumed to decrease at a linear rate.

+## TODO

+### Opening Calculator
+- Add option to drop last AU if it is not needed.
+- Add option to save engine state to boost performance.